Oskar Kusch: Court martial and execution

 On 12 January 1944, Abel denounced Kusch in a report to the 3rd U-boat Flotilla, although Nothdurft had tried to prevent this.
-Abel allegedly reported Kusch after hearing a speech by Lieutenant Commander Ernst Kals, who presented Karl Dönitz's "Decree Against Criticism and Bitching" of 9 September 1943.
+Abel allegedly reported Kusch after hearing a speech by Lieutenant Commander Ernst Kals, who presented Karl Dönitz's "Decree against Criticism and Complaining" of 9 September 1943.
 During his interrogation on 24 January 1944, Abel denied the accusation that he had written his report out of spite.

 On 16 January 1944, Captain Hans-Rudolf Rösing, commander of U-Boote West, initiated preliminary proceedings against Kusch for "undermining the armed forces, insulting the Reich and atrocity propaganda."
 Kusch was arrested in Lorient on 20 January and taken to the Angers military detention center.
 He was later transferred to the naval detention center in Kiel.
 According to the indictment, Kusch was charged with crimes against Section 5 Paragraph 1 Numbers 1 and 2 of the War Special Criminal Law Ordinance and Section 1 of the Ordinance on Extraordinary Broadcasting Measures.

 The trial against Kusch began on 26 January 1944 in Kiel at the Court of the Higher Command of Submarine Training chaired by Karl-Heinrich Hagemann, the president naval judge and a staunch Nazi.
 Kusch's defense attorney had only been given access to the files the evening before.
 Kusch's former superiors, Lieutenant Gustav-Adolf Janssen and Lieutenant Commander Werner Winter appeared as defense witnesses.
 Both spoke positively about Kusch, with whom they were friends.

 On the evening of 26 January, Kusch was sentenced to death and one year in prison for "continuing to disintegrate the armed forces and for listening to foreign broadcasts" and his civil rights were revoked.
 The accusation Abel added later of "cowardice in the face of the enemy", however, was rejected by an expert as unfounded.
 The harsh verdict came as a surprise, since the prosecutor had only applied for a prison sentence of ten and a half years.

 Despite Janssen's personal intervention with Grand Admiral Dönitz, he refused a pardon.

 On 12 May 1944, Kusch was executed by firing squad in Kiel.